BARRETTMEAG/Lucidum/3. Draft_Trees/RAG2/RAG2_iqtree/iqtree_tree/README.md

+Iqtree tree Overview:

-This folder contains contree and treefile, these have data and pictures that were created in iqtree.
+- Contains contree and treefile, along with data and pictures created in iqtree.